strimzi/governance/GOVERNANCE.md

 *However, non-binding votes are encouraged as a signal to maintainers of the acceptability of the proposal to the wider community.*

 +1 votes can be expressed by approving the proposal PR or in the comments.
-Other votes should be expressed in the comments.
-For example "+1 (binding)", or for a non-maintainer "+1 (non-binding)".
+Other votes, with reasons, can be expressed in the comments.
+For example "-1 (binding) because ...", or for a non-maintainer "-1 (non-binding) because ...".

 #### Votes on PRs in Other Repos